Top three reasons to go rock climbing in the Canadian Rockies

 Soak up Canada’s mountainous vistas as you conquer various routes

 Whether you’re just starting out or are an advanced climber, you’ll find an appropriate route

-The magical Canadian Rockies offer many crags and a variety of routes ideal for all newcomers eager to learn how to move on the rock and handle the climbing equipment.
-Enjoy climbing limestone and quartzite rock walls and discover the breathtaking panoramas of Canada’s stunning scenery!
-Practice your skills on popular routes such as Sunshine Slabs, Kid Goat, Black Band or Tunnel Mountain.
-To name a few routes would be completely unfair as the Rockies offer so many options to choose from, so it is best to see it for yourself!
-As soon as the day ends, we promise – you won’t be able to wait to come back!
+The quality of the rock you can sink your fingertips into and the wide array of climbing styles is what makes Canada a world-class rock climbing destination.
+Here you’ll find many crags and a variety of routes ideal for both newcomers to the sport and experienced climbers.
+Enjoy conquering limestone and quartzite rock walls and discover the breathtaking panoramas of Canada’s scenery!
+Here you’ll find epic single- and multi-pitch climbs in areas such as Sunshine Village, Canmore, Bow Valley, as well as the Banff or Lake Louise areas.
+To name a few routes would be completely unfair as the Rockies offer so many options to choose from, so it’s best to come and see for yourself.
+With an experienced guide leading you throughout the process, you’ll become a more confident and safer climber.
+As soon as the adventure ends, we promise—you won’t be able to wait to come back!

 Intro to Rock Climbing in the Canadian Rockies

 Experience the thrill of climbing in some of the most amazing venues in the Canadian Rockies and learn the basic techniques needed for safe and exciting climbing!
 Let your certified guide introduce you to the vertical world with valuable lessons on belaying and lowering, communication between climbing partners, hazard awareness, risk mitigation, and more!
 Seize the opportunity to get to know this rewarding sport and climb with the security of a top-rope.